-Below boxes provide tools and considerations about where to publish your research.
+Below provides tools and considerations about where to publish your research.
 Before submitting your work, spend time discerning the best possible venues.
 Weigh such factors as a journal's audience, acceptance rate, and wait period for evaluation.

-See also the section "Choosing a journal" in the University of Michigan Library guide about "Publishing in the Sciences".
+To find journals that publish heavily in your niche area, consider the following.
 Bibliographic databases, available off the library homepage, often provide data about the number of times literature has been cited.
 You can use these databases to run a search on your research area.
 This can help you identify journals that publish heavily cited articles in your niche field, in cases when citation metrics (see below) tied to higher level subject categories might not suffice.
-See if the database, for example Web of Science, allows you to sort by number of times cited, or allows you to export data in a way that enables a sort.
-For details about techniques of using Web of Science for this purpose, contact Brian Simboli.
+See if the database, like Web of Science, allows you to sort by number of times cited, or allows you to export data in a way that enables a sort.
+For details about a systematic way to use Web of Science to identify journals that publish a significant number of papers in a given subject area, contact Brian Simboli.

 Some bibliography; this is just a sampler from the huge "bibliometrics" literature: